W201 Course overview

 - The management of occupational hygiene programmes.

 There are no educational pre-requisites for this W201 course.
-It will run as a 3 day taught course [minimum teaching hours 20 including practical sessions] with revision/homework questions each evening.
+It will run as a 3 day taught course [minimum teaching hours 20 including practical demo and hands-on sessions] with revision/homework questions each evening.

 There will be a 20 short answer question ‘open book’ examination on the last afternoon with an allowed time of 60 minutes.